 the SDDM-S shall provide an SEALDD data storage notification in order to notify an SDDM-C about information of an SDDM data storage resource.
 The SDDM-S shall send a CoAP FETCH response (as specified in IETF RFC 8132 [17]) message to the SDDM-C according to procedures specified in IETF RFC 7252 [14].
 In the CoAP FETCH response, the SDDM-S:

-a) shall include a Content-Format option set to "application/vnd.3gpp.seal-data-delivery-data-storage-status-notification-info+cbor";
+a) shall include a Content-Format option set to "application/vnd.3gpp.seal-data-delivery-info+cbor;modeltype=data-storage-status-notification";

 b) shall include a "DataStorageStatusNotification" object in the CoAP FETCH 2.05 (Content) response message; and